 In Windows 10 this opens the classic desktop background applet, showing the current wallpaper image file and the folder path.

-Find the current wallpaper file via Registry Editor in Windows 10
+Using the Registry Editor in Windows 10/11

 The reference to the current desktop wallpaper may exist in one or more locations in the registry.

-Open the Registry Editor (regedit.exe
+Open the Registry Editor (regedit.exe)

 In the Registry Editor, there are the keys you need to check.